Treasures of Scotland

 Day 4 - Glasgow

 We head into Scotland’s largest city today, the vibrant Glasgow.
 Enjoy a guided walking tour of the city learning about its history and culture from your guide and taking in some of the major landmarks as you discover the city’s streets and lanes.
-You’ll have some free time to discover more of the city at your own pace before we head to Mackintosh at the Willow for afternoon tea.
+You’ll have some free time to discover more of the city at your own pace before we head to Mackintosh at the Willow for afternoon tea and enjoy the exhibition.
 The original Willow Tea Rooms building designed by Charles Rennie Mackintosh and originally opened over 120 years ago.

 Day 5 - Free day to enjoy at your leisure